leecrossley/grunt-timer/README.md

 ## Options

-To use any option, pass an object parameter to your initialize function like so:
+To use any option, pass an object parameter to your initialise function like so:

 ```
 module.exports = function (grunt) {
-    timer.init(grunt, {deferLogs: true, friendlyTime: true});
+    timer.init(grunt, {deferLogs: true, friendlyTime: true, color: "blue"});

 ```